Ozoni (New Year’s Mochi Soup)

 Storage

-• Leftover soup: Store it in a glass jar or airtight container in the fridge for up to 4 days.
+• Leftover soup: Store it in a glass jar or an airtight container in the fridge for up to 4 days.

 • Leftover cooked mochi: Individually wrap each mochi piece in plastic and refrigerate for up to 2 days.
-When ready to eat, soak the mochi in hot water for a few minutes to soften or warm it directly in the soup until it reaches your desired texture.
+When ready to eat, soak the mochi in hot water for a few minutes to soften it or warm it directly in the soup until it reaches your desired texture.

 Substitutions & Additions